mspnp/aks-baseline-regulated/docs/additional-considerations.md

 ### Live-site cluster access alternatives

 If you wish to add an auditable layer of indirection between cluster & application administrators and the cluster for live-site issues, you might consider a ChatOps approach, in which commands against the cluster are executed by dedicated, hardened compute in a subnet like the one above for deployment but are fronted by a Microsoft Teams integration.
-That gives you the ability to _limit commands_ executed against the cluster, without necessarily building an ops process based exclusively around jump boxes.
-Also, you may already have an IAM-gated IT automation platform in place in which pre-defined _actions_ can be constructed within.
+That gives you the ability to *limit commands* executed against the cluster, without necessarily building an ops process based exclusively around jump boxes.
+Also, you may already have an IAM-gated IT automation platform in place in which pre-defined *actions* can be constructed within.
 Its action runners would then execute within the `snet-management-agents` subnet while the initial invocation of the actions is audited and controlled in the IT automation platform.

 ### Build Agents

 Pipeline agents should be run external to your regulated cluster.
 While it is possible to do that work on the cluster itself, providing a clear separation of concerns is vital.
 The build process itself is a potential threat vector and executing that processes as a cluster workload is inappropriate.
-If you wish to use Kubernetes as your build agent infrastructure, that's fine; just _do not co-mingle that process with your regulated workload runtime_.
+If you wish to use Kubernetes as your build agent infrastructure, that's fine; just *do not co-mingle that process with your regulated workload runtime*.

 Your build agents should be as air-gapped as practical from your cluster, reserving your agents exclusively for last mile interaction with the Kubernetes API Server (if that's how you do your deployments).
-If instead your build agents can be completely disconnected from your cluster and instead needing just network line of sight to Azure Container Registry to push container images, helm charts, etc and then GitOps does the deployment, even better.
+If instead your build agents can be completely disconnected from your cluster and instead needing just network line of sight to Azure Container Registry to push container images, Helm charts, and so on and then GitOps does the deployment, even better.
 Strive for a build and publish workflow that minimizes or eliminates any direct need for network line of sight to your Kubernetes Cluster API (or its nodes).

 </details>